dumblob/ULKL/README.md

 6. Test your results (see *Installation and usage* in this readme).
 7. Make a PR (pull request) in this repo.
 Feel free to submit even unfinished work!

+**By issuing a pull request to this repo, you agree to the licencing conditions of this repository.**

 ## TODO

 * **create a variant usable by just one hand (disregarding whether left or right) to allow use on mobile devices or by handicapped persons - i.e. create a variant without any need to press two or more keys at the same time (hint: use dead key) - maybe making the compose key well accessible will be enough...**